 Vienna Ice Dream (Wiener Eistraum)

 Set against the stunning backdrop of the illuminated Rathaus (City Hall), the Vienna Ice Dream is way more than just a standard ice rink, as it features winding ice trails that snake through the beautifully lit park.
-It doesn’t matter if you’re gracefully twirling your way through the trees, or nursing a freshly broken hip, the sight of the Rathaus in its festive glory makes it all worthwhile.
-And the fun doesn’t stop after the Christmas markets close; the Vienna Ice Dream typically runs well into January and February.
+With such a pretty backdrop, it doesn’t matter if you’re gracefully twirling your way through the trees, or nursing a freshly broken hip, the sight of the Rathaus in its festive glory makes it all worthwhile.

 Wiener Eislauf-Verein (Vienna Ice Skating Association)